-Offeror shall describe in detail their company's commitment to diversity, equity and inclusion.
-Information shall be provided as to the number of diverse individuals that the vendor employees as well as a description of vendors efforts to do business with Diverse Business Enterprises as they conduct their own business.
+Offerors are strongly encouraged to describe in detail their company's commitment to diversity, equity, and inclusion.
+Information should include the DEI initiatives for recruiting, hiring, and promoting within their organization, as well as a description of outreach efforts to do business with Diverse Business Enterprises as they conduct their business.